nikhil0165/vapor_liquid_mgrf/README.md

 ## selfe_bulk.py

-This file includes functions to calculate the self-energy for the bulk solution based on the equations given in supplemental material of AAgrawal and Wang, [Phys.
+This file includes functions to calculate the self-energy for the bulk solution based on the equations given in supplemental material of Agrawal and Wang, [Phys.
 Rev. Lett.
 2022, 129, 228001](https://doi.org/10.1103/PhysRevLett.129.228001).
 Note that although there is an analytical solution for self-energy in the bulk we calculate it numerically to cancel out the numerical errors between self-energy in interface and the bulk.
 The functions in this file use another file called greens_function_bulk.py which evaluates the fourier transform of the green's functions in the bulk.

 ## greens_function_vap_liq.py and greens_function_bulk.py